 During the entire drive from the scene of the murder, the body is leaving a blood trail (pictured above) all the way back to Jack’s warehouse where he stores his victims in a freezer.
 Jack sees this and looks perplexed, and clearly we can see this is not a very “sophisticated” killer.

 But, what should ensue: a rain storm, effectively washing away the blood trail and illuminating the metaphor at play.
 Jack gives credit to the heavens for this miracle, stating he has a divine overseer and assumes the godly intervention is a sign his actions are protected.
 Von Trier does not necessarily make an argument for a God figure (the film has been criticized for its nihilistic tone), so should we assume the heavenly overseer is the societal blind-eye that has historically been kind to white males?
 It would appear to be an indictment of society for washing away the blood trails of those with privilege.

 The same goes for later in the movie, in Incident #4, when Jack’s girlfriend seeks help from a police officer and the officer discredits her story because she has been drinking; though it could, presumably, be because she is a woman.
-Jack throws it back in his girlfriend’s face: “Scream all you want, no one will help you”.
+Jack proceeds to taunt her: “Scream all you want, no one will help you”.